ruiquelhas/supervizor/README.md

     register: Supervizor,
     options: {
         validator: (payload, options, next) => {
             // In this example, the payload must contain `valid: true`. if (!payload.valid) {
-                // Be good to others and provide details about the issue. const error = new Error('invalid payload');
+                // Be nice to everyone and provide details about the issue. const error = new Error('invalid payload');
                 error.details = [{ path: 'valid' }];

                 return next(error);
             }

-            // Be good to yourself and allow further validation. next(null, payload);
+            // Be nice to yourself and allow further validation. next(null, payload);
         });
     }